benoitc/gunicorn/docs/source/signals.rst

     2013-06-29 06:26:55 [20704] [INFO] Booting worker with pid: 20704

-Sending a **HUP** signal will reload the configuration, start the new worker processes with a new configuration and gracefully shutdown older workers.
-If the application is not preloaded (using the ``--preload`` option), Gunicorn will also load the new version.
+Sending a ``HUP`` signal will reload the configuration, start the new worker processes with a new configuration and gracefully shutdown older workers.
+If the application is not preloaded (using the :ref:`preload-app` option), Gunicorn will also load the new version of it.

+.. _binary-upgrade:

 Upgrading to a new binary on the fly
 ====================================